Long Range Rifle Classes – Journey to a Mile –

 Also, your scope should have a bubble level.
 Make sense?
 If not, no worries, contact me via email with any questions asap, and we will cover all this voodoo in class! 🙂 You might enjoy a great article about scopes HERE.

-Ammunition: You may fire as few as 200 rounds, however you will have an opportunity to shoot much more if you choose to do so.
+Ammunition: Depending on the length of your private long range precision rifle training , you may fire as few as 200 rounds, however you will have an opportunity to shoot much more if you choose to do so.
 Quality hand loads will be much more accurate than factory ammunition, and will be allowed in this class.
 You may use either, but we ask that you bring only one type of ammunition for the sake of consistency.

 Happy sock: This rear shooting “squeeze bag” rest can either me made with a bag of rice in a sock or a professional grade bag can be purchased.
 We will have free material on hand for making additional squeeze bags.